ekowabaka/ekowabaka.me/foonoo/responsive_images_plugin.md

 ```

 ### Using Parameter Classes
-In some cases, you might have different categories of images that may need responsive parameters.
-For instance, you could have thumbnails that are of a different width, along with banners that may be of other widths.
-Here, setting parameters directly on tags could be laborious and having defaults may be automatically applied to all other images.
-To fix this, and other issues, the responsive images plugin provides parameter classes.
+In some cases, you may have different categories of images that need responsive parameters.
+For instance, you could have thumbnails that are of a particular width, along with banners that may be of other widths.
+Here, setting parameters directly on individual tags could be laborious.
+Also, having defaults that are automatically applied to all images may not be helpful.
+To improve this situation, the responsive images plugin provides parameter classes that groups different parameters for selective use.

 Parameter classes are actually analogous to—and were inspired by—CSS classes.
-To use parameter classes, you define a class in your `site.yml` with a group of parameters, and apply the class to the in-content tags.
-For example, the following ...
+To use parameter classes, you define a class in your `site.yml` with its own parameters, and then you apply this class to the in-content tags.
+For example, the following configuration ...

 ```yml
 plugins: